8891689/Brain-Wallet/README.md

 This project is a C implementation of a brain wallet that generates Bitcoin addresses (including P2PKH, P2SH, Bech32, and Bech32m) from a user-provided passphrase.
 The program utilizes the secp256k1 elliptic curve and includes implementations of SHA256, RIPEMD160, Base58, Base58Check, and Bech32/Bech32m encoding/decoding.
 This project demonstrates the complete process of deriving public keys and various Bitcoin address formats from a private key.

+Note that this is an outdated method of generating private keys using a brain wallet and is not secure.
+If you need a secure method, please go to my homepage library and use a mnemonic phrase or the brain wallet used by aliens.

+Disclaimer: The author is not directly or indirectly responsible for any financial losses caused by using this wallet.
 ## Features

 *   **Passphrase to Private Key:** Generates a private key by hashing a user-provided passphrase using SHA256.